AlchemyCMS/alchemy_cms/README.md

 This branch of Alchemy runs with Rails 3.2

-If you are looking for a Rails 3.1 compatible version check the master branch.
+If you are looking for a Rails 3.1 compatible version check the 2.1-stable branch.

-If you are looking for a Rails 3 compatible version check the rails-3 branch.
+If you are looking for a Rails 3.0 compatible version check the 2.0-stable branch.

-If you are looking for a Rails 2 compatible version check the rails-2 branch.
+If you are looking for a Rails 2.3 compatible version check the 1.6-stable branch.

 Ruby Version
 ------------